aicwebtech/Bible-SuperSearch-Client-dev-enyo/assets/html/readme.txt

 along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

-This software is licensed for NON-COMMERCIAL use only.
+This SOFTWARE is made available FREE of charge, and is licensed for NON-COMMERCIAL use only.

+    Matthew 10:8 freely ye have received, freely give. - Jesus

 Commercial use will require a commercial license.
 Commercial use includes:

 * Putting the SOFTWARE behind a paywall
 * Charging others to access or use the SOFTWARE
-* Selling the SOFTWARE for any amount, whether by itself or bundled with other software
+* Selling the SOFTWARE for any amount, whether by itself or bundled with other software.
+This includes charging for shipping, handling or installation.
+* Using the SOFTWARE as a gift to solicit donations.
-* Incorporating into third party software which is NOT compatible with the GNU GPL (See https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)
+* Incorporating into third party software which is NOT compatible with the GNU GPL.
+See [GNU License Compatibility](https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)
 * Any other use which would violate the GNU GPL

 Please see full license at https://www.biblesupersearch.com/license/